Best Western food stalls in Singapore

 7. No 1 Western Food

-Another Tanglin Halt gem is No 1 Western Food, which has been running for almost 50 years now.
+Another old-school Western food gem is No 1 Western Food, which has been running for almost 50 years now.
 The large plates here are served simply with one main protein, baked beans, fries, tomatoes and cucumbers.
-There are only six items to pick from: Chicken Chop ($6), Lamb Chop ($7), Chicken Cutlet ($6), Beef Steak ($7), Fish & Chips ($6), Pork Chop ($6), and Sausage & Egg ($3).
+There are only six items to pick from, of which their: Chicken Chop ($7) and Chicken Cutlet ($7) are the two most popular.
 The gravy here is also tomato-based, so it is much sweeter than your usual brown sauce.

 8. Rasa Sayang